rbanks54/rbanks54.github.io/_posts/2018-08-24-ddd-entity-framework-and-memento-pattern.md

 Additionally, these secondary constructors don't really belong on entities.
 They don't represent a domain use case and they have a parameter list that mirrors the entity's properties, at which point people wonder why we don't just make all the properties public and go home.

-We wanted something to write code that was a cleaner and clearer.
+We wanted something to write code that was cleaner and clearer.

 ### Enter the memento pattern